Princess Sophia of the United Kingdom: Death

-After having been blind for over ten years, on the morning of 27 May 1848, Princess Sophia became ill at her residence at Vicarage Place, Kensington; she was visited by her sister Mary, sister-in-law Queen Adelaide, and nephew-in-law Prince Albert.
-Sophia's death occurred at 6:30 later that day, when Mary, the Duchesses of Kent and Cambridge were present.
+After having been blind for over ten years, on the morning of 27 May 1848, Sophia became ill at her residence at Vicarage Place, Kensington; she was visited by her sister Mary, sister-in-law Queen Adelaide, and nephew-in-law Prince Albert.
+Sophia's death occurred at 6:30 pm later that day, when Mary, the Duchesses of Kent and Cambridge were present.

-The princess was buried at Kensal Green Cemetery in London, immediately in front of (east of) the central chapel rather than at Windsor Castle, as she wished to be near her brother, Prince Augustus Frederick, Duke of Sussex (who lies on the opposite side of the path).
+Sophia was buried at Kensal Green Cemetery in London, immediately in front of (east of) the central chapel rather than at Windsor Castle, as she wished to be near her brother, Prince Augustus Frederick, Duke of Sussex (who lies on the opposite side of the path).
 After her death, it was discovered that Conroy had squandered most of her money and that the princess had virtually no estate to bequeath.
 Charles Greville wrote an entry in his diary on 31 May: